 Portland is nestled between Maine’s forest-covered mountains and spectacular rugged coast, just two hours north of Boston, and offers all of the cultural and entertainment amenities of any metropolitan area, but on a much more livable scale.
 The city’s remarkable collection of historic buildings, its outstanding physical setting on the coast of Maine, a vibrant arts district and a traditional working waterfront are all balanced with the ease and friendliness of a small New England town.
 A very walkable city, it’s easy to stroll the cobblestone streets and explore the galleries, shops, historic landmarks and incredible number of unique dining opportunities set in a spectacular natural setting.
-Portland was ranked as the #1 Safest Place to Live by U.S. News & World Report, listed third for Trip Advisor’s “20 Top Places To Visit In The US In 2019,” Bon Appétit magazine named Portland as their “2018 Restaurant City of the Year,” was rated 3rd in the nation for best summer destinations by Travel and Leisure’s America’s Favorite Cities reader survey, and was ranked as one of the seven happiest cities in the U.S. by Green Living magazine.
+Portland has consistently been ranked as one of the Safest Places to Live by U.S. News & World Report, listed third for Trip Advisor’s “20 Top Places To Visit In The US In 2019,” Bon Appétit magazine named Portland as their “2018 Restaurant City of the Year,” was rated 3rd in the nation for best summer destinations by Travel and Leisure’s America’s Favorite Cities reader survey, and was ranked as one of the seven happiest cities in the U.S. by Green Living magazine.

 The area has several colleges, along with the University of Southern Maine which includes the headquarters of the national Osher Lifelong Learning Institute network (OLLI—formerly called Senior College).
 Falmouth, Portland and the Maine Historical Society have outstanding libraries which host educational collections, exhibits and programs.
 And amongst the plethora of nearby art museums and galleries is the Portland Museum of Art which has roughly 15 changing exhibitions per year and houses the largest European art collection north of Boston.
 In celebration of Maine art, the renovated Winslow Homer Studio recently opened to the public as a registered National Historic Landmark to educate audiences to appreciate the artistic heritage of Winslow Homer and Maine.